Apii Nicholls-Pualau: Otahuhu Leopards

 On 11 February 2018, she was named the NZRL Women's Player of the Year.
 On 1 August 2018, she joined the New Zealand Warriors NRL Women's Premiership team.
 In Round 1 of the 2018 NRL Women's season, she made her debut for the Warriors, kicking a goal in a 10–4 win over the Sydney Roosters.

+International

 In October 2019, Nicholls-Pualau was a member of New Zealand's 2019 Rugby League World Cup 9s-winning squad.

-In October 2022 she was selected for the New Zealand squad at the delayed 2021 Women's Rugby League World Cup in England.
+In October 2022, she was selected for the New Zealand squad at the delayed 2021 Women's Rugby League World Cup in England.

-Rugby union
+Chiefs Manawa (RU)

 Nicholls-Pualau was signed by Chiefs Manawa for the 2023 Super Rugby Aupiki season.
+She rejoined the side for the 2024 season.

+Canberra Raiders

+On 27 Apr 2023 it was reported that she had returned to play rugby league with Canberra Raiders Women in their inaugural season.